adamjgrant/dollar-prize/README.md

 ![[IMG_4286.jpg|450]]

-1. Like a handful of dice, take one coin of each (25/10/5/1) denomination and flip them simultaneously.
-Check the value of each in descending order start with the **quarter**:
+1. Like a handful of dice, take the coin of the highest denomination currently on the board and one of every denomination below it and flip them simultaneously.
+Check the value of each in descending order.
+Start with the highest value.
+For example, assuming the **quarter** is the highest denomination that currently appears:
     - **Heads:** Do one of the following, then proceed to the next round. **Ignore the result of lower denominations.**
         - The player with more quarters than the other gives one quarter to the other player.
         - If both have the same number of quarters, nothing happens.